OpenAI plans a ChatGPT superapp as it prepares for a potential listing

-OpenAI is preparing a major overhaul of its consumer offering, folding ChatGPT and a growing suite of tools into a single “superapp” as it positions for what could become one of the most closely watched public listings in recent years.
+OpenAI is preparing to fold ChatGPT and a growing suite of consumer tools into a single “superapp” as it positions for what could become one of the most closely watched public listings in recent years, according to a Financial Times report.

-According to a Financial Times report, the company is working to consolidate its consumer products, which today include ChatGPT, the image and video generation tools that sit alongside it, and outside services accessed through ChatGPT, into one streamlined interface.
-The plan would mirror how smartphones displaced separate apps for many daily tasks: a single entry point that combines chat, search, content creation and transactions.
+The company is working to consolidate ChatGPT, its image and video generation tools, and outside services accessed through ChatGPT into one streamlined interface.
+The plan mirrors how smartphones displaced separate apps for many daily tasks: a single entry point that combines chat, search, content creation and transactions.

 The proposed application would bring several existing capabilities under one roof:

-- Support for the kind of consumer transactions, such as shopping and travel booking, that the FT report indicates OpenAI wants to host directly.
+• Support for consumer transactions such as shopping and travel booking, which the FT report indicates OpenAI wants to host directly.

 The strategic logic is to deepen user reliance on ChatGPT, increase time spent within the product, and create new commercial surface area at a moment when the company faces rising competition and heavy infrastructure costs.